ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 Introducing disturbances (e.g. logging) into the model will usually require making alterations to the state of multiple modules.
-As such, different disturbance models are collected in a seperate disturbance module.
+As such, different disturbance models are collected in a separate Disturbance Module.
 This module will be capable of altering the state of all the other modules, and will do so in a manner that allows the source of the changes to be explicitly identified.